chaunceygardiner/weewx-nws/README.md

    ```

 1. Restart WeeWX.

+1. After the next reporting cycle, navigate to <weewx-html-directory>/nws to see forecasts in the sample report.

 1. To get twelve-hour forecasts (in this example, all forecasts are returned (usually 13, 6.5 days)
     ```